 You help: 30 PEOPLE per year receive much-needed humanitarian and spiritual care.

 Artisan roasted, 100% Arabica beans embrace hints of citrus, blueberry and chocolate to create this light-bodied, aromatic brew.
 Buna Bet means coffee house in Amharic, the official language in Ethiopia.

 The 12 sons of Israel became the 12 tribes of Israel.
 God freed them from slavery in Egypt and brought them into the land – Israel – that He promised to their forefathers.

 Centuries later, after King Solomon died, the Israelites divided their kingdom in two.
 The north became Israel with 10 tribes.
 The other two tribes in the south were called Judah.

 In 722 BC, Assyria conquered the Northern Kingdom of Israel.
 While many of the 10 Northern tribes emigrated to Judah, some members of these tribes fled, were taken captive or deported to other lands.
-(See 1 Kings 5:26 and 2 Kings 17:5–6.)
+(See 2 Kings 17:5–6 and 1 Chronicles 5:26.)
 These became known as the 10 “Lost Tribes.”